 While DBA names are exclusive in most states, they are not in Arkansas.
 However, you are encouraged to research the names and marks of other parties in the state to ensure you aren’t infringing on any registered trademarks.

-Legally, you only need a DBA name if you’ll be doing business under something other than your personal name, but a fictitious name can make a sole proprietorship seem more professional and may even attract a more serious customer.
+Legally, you only need a DBA name if you’ll be doing business under something other than your personal name, but a fictitious name can make a sole proprietorship seem more professional.

 DBA names are not the same as starting a new business and will not change how you are taxed.